Slovenia self drive holidays

 Head to the Adriatic coast, and you’ll find the Venetian-inspired Piran Peninsula – one of the prettiest places in the country and known for its glowing sunsets, seafood restaurants, alfresco wine bars and nearby vineyards.
 To the north, with its romantic fairytale church on an islet, a medieval castle clinging to a rocky cliff and the snow-topped Julian Alps as backdrop, is Lake Bled, which woos everyone from romantics to families.
 Triglav National Park, in the northwest, is the only national park in the country, taking in sylvan woods, tumbling mountain rivers and the iconic Mount Triglav, Slovenia's highest peak.
 And with over 20km of passages, galleries and chambers, the Postojna Caves, southwest of Ljubljana, are a sensitively illuminated geological wonderland.

-More about Self drive & fly drive
+More Self drive & fly drive articles

 We can help you make the most of your time as well as providing highlights and tips from our self drive and fly drive experts.

 Looking for self drive holiday tips from people who know what they're talking about?
 You’re in the right place.

 Croatia’s roads are smooth and easy to navigate, getting you from historic cities to national parks to coast with ease - ideal for self drive trips.

 Our self drive holidays in Cuba offer you independence, flexibility and - something we love - just that extra little pinch of adventure.

 Whether you want to hike mountains or seek out hidden beaches, self drive holidays offer you an authentic take on Greek life.